-Although I knew the candidates for SNP, Conservative, Lib Dem and Labour and respected them all for different reasons, I could not get excited by this election.
-Events of recent years make me despair of politicians ever taking decisions which are holistic and in the long term interest of the population and the economy.
-Governance has become too complex and when ill considered and populist manifesto promises are married to short term public expenditure forecasts the outcome is seldom optimal.
-The Scottish Parliament has been far too focused on creating unsustainable institutions and agencies which are in hock to the Parliament.
-It has failed to deliver the parity of esteem between local and national government that was promised and localism or place management or whatever you call local democracy nowadays has been much diminished.
-No reason for not voting but the internecine warfare between political parties is a self destructive force that is damaging the good governance of all our levels of government.
+Although I knew the Scottish Parliament candidates for the SNP, Conservative, Lib Dem and Labour parties and respected them all for different reasons, I could not get excited by this election.
+The events of recent years make me despair of politicians making decisions which are holistic and in the long-term interest of the population and the economy.
+Governance has become too complex and when ill-considered and populist manifesto promises are married to short-term public expenditure forecasts the outcome is seldom optimal.

 No comments: